 Another cause of an error message of this pattern is that the CF driver and/or other kernel components may have somehow been damaged.
 Remove and then re-install the CF package.
-If this does not resolve the problem, contact your customer support representative.
+If this does not resolve the problem, contact field engineers.
 Additional error messages, for this case, will also be generated in the system-log file: